miju12/pdup/README.md

 Explanation: The wget command downloads the script from github and saves it to /usr/local/bin/pdup so you can run it from the terminal.
 Then chmod makes it executable

-Then you can upload files from anywhere in the system using
+Then you can upload files from anywhere in the system

     Need to enter your api key for first time

     pdup file.txt